MPL Branch History: East Branch

 Milwaukee Public Library - East Branch’s earliest days can be traced to its location in Plymouth Congregational Church, located on Wells (formerly Oneida) and Van Buren Streets.
 The library opened on February 8, 1909 inside the church’s former reading room, and was managed by a single attendant.
 With extensive evening public service hours and its convenient East Side location, the library sought to “prove one of the most popular branches established.”

 Following immediate success with the public, the library quickly outgrew its space in the church.
 On October 11th, 1912, East Branch relocated further north to 2022 E. North Ave., with a lease of $105 per month.
 The new 1,800 square foot rented quarters featured more space for readers and materials, as well as a stronger presence on the city’s East Side.
 By 1932, over 250,000 books were being borrowed, aided in part by the library’s extensive fiction collection.
-Characterized by its two large storefront windows, the library often displayed books, items, and photos of years past to peak the curiosity of passersby.
+Characterized by its two large storefront windows, the library often displayed books, items, and photos of years past to pique the curiosity of passersby.

 As part of the library’s 10-year redevelopment program in the 1960s, all storefront branches were to be replaced with standalone neighborhood locations, ending the need for rented space.
 In December 1967, East Side residents were presented with a surprise package for the holiday season, containing a model of a new library.